nuttycom/sbt-proguard-plugin/README.markdown

     $ git clone git://github.com/nuttycom/sbt-proguard-plugin.git
     $ cd sbt-proguard-plugin
-    $ sbt publish-local
+    $ sbt update publish-local

 ##License

 This plugin depends upon ProGuard (http://proguard.sourceforge.net/), which is licensed under the GNU General Public License version 2.0.
 As such, this plugin is distributed under the same license; you are free to use and modify this work so long as any derivative work complies with the distribution terms.
 See LICENSE for additional information.

 ##Credits